-This Director's Report contains certain information and statements, which may be deemed "forward-looking statements" within the meaning of applicable securities laws (collectively referred to herein as "forward-looking statements").
-All statements in this Director's Report, other than statements of historical fact, that address future events, developments or performance that Champion expects to occur including management's expectations regarding (i) the recovery rates; (ii) the Company's growth; (iii) the closing of the transactions announced in the May 29, 2019 Press Release; (iv) the potential expansion of the operations at Champion's flagship asset the Bloom Lake mine; (v) the estimated future operation capacity of the Bloom Lake mine; (vi) the completion of the construction for a potential expansion of the Bloom Lake mine; (vii) the potential job creation related to the Bloom Lake mine; (viii) the estimated date of publication of the feasibility study for the expansion; (ix) the fluctuations of the ocean freight costs in connection with the fluctuations of the iron ore price; (x) the impact of exchange rate fluctuations; and (xi) the impact of iron ore concentrate price fluctuation are forward-looking statements.
-Forward-looking statements are statements that are not historical facts and are generally, but not always, identified by the use of words such as "plans", "expects", "is expected", "budget", "scheduled", "estimates", "continues", "forecasts", "projects", "predicts", "intends", "anticipates", "aims" "targets", or "believes", or variations of, or the negatives of, such words and phrases or state that certain actions, events or results "may", "could", "would", "should", "might" or "will" be taken, occur or be achieved including, without limitation, the results of the feasibility study with regards to the potential expansion of the Bloom Lake mine.
-Although Champion Iron believes the expectations expected in such forward-looking statements are based on reasonable assumptions, such forward-looking statements involve known and unknown risks, uncertainties and other factors, most of which are beyond the control of the Company, which may cause the Company's actual results, performance or achievements to differ materially from those expressed or implied by such forward-looking statements.
-Factors that could cause the actual results to differ materially from those in forward-looking statements include, without limitation: the results of feasibility studies; project delays; continued availability of capital and financing and general economic, market or business conditions; general economic, competitive, political and social uncertainties; future prices of Iron Ore; failure of plant, equipment or processes to operate as anticipated; delays in obtaining governmental approvals, necessary permitting or in the completion of development or construction activities, as well as those factors discussed in the section entitled "Risk Factors" of the Company's 2019 Annual Information Form and the risks and uncertainties discussed in the Company's Half-Year Report for the year ended March 31, 2019, both available on SEDAR at www.sedar.com.
+This MD&A contains certain information and statements, which may be deemed "forward-looking statements" within the meaning of applicable securities laws (collectively referred to herein as "forward-looking statements").
+All statements in this MD&A, other than statements of historical fact, that address future events, developments or performance that Champion expects to occur including management's expectations regarding (i) the recovery rates; (ii) the Company's growth; (iii) the Company's operational improvement; (iv) the potential expansion of the operations at Champion's flagship asset the Bloom Lake mine; (v) the estimated future operation capacity of the Bloom Lake Mine; (vi) the completion of the construction for a potential expansion of the Bloom Lake Mine; (vii) the potential job creation related to the Bloom Lake Mine; (viii) the fluctuations of the ocean freight costs in connection with the fluctuations of the iron ore price; (ix) the impact of exchange rate fluctuations; and (x) the impact of iron ore concentrate price fluctuation are forward-looking statements.
+Forward-looking statements are statements that are not historical facts and are generally, but not always, identified by the use of words such as "plans", "expects", "is expected", "budget", "scheduled", "estimates", "continues", "forecasts", "projects", "predicts", "intends", "anticipates", "aims" "targets", or "believes", or variations of, or the negatives of, such words and phrases or state that certain actions, events or results "may", "could", "would", "should", "might" or "will" be taken, occur or be achieved including, without limitation, the results of the feasibility study with regards to the potential expansion of the Bloom Lake Mine.
+Although Champion believes the expectations expected in such forward-looking statements are based on reasonable assumptions, such forward-looking statements involve known and unknown risks, uncertainties and other factors, most of which are beyond the control of the Company, which may cause the Company's actual results, performance or achievements to differ materially from those expressed or implied by such forward-looking statements.
+Factors that could cause the actual results to differ materially from those in forward-looking statements include, without limitation: the results of feasibility studies; project delays; continued availability of capital and financing and general economic, market or business conditions; general economic, competitive, political and social uncertainties; future prices of iron ore; failure of plant, equipment or processes to operate as anticipated; delays in obtaining governmental approvals, necessary permitting or in the completion of development or construction activities, as well as those factors discussed in the section entitled "Risk Factors" of the Company's 2019 Annual Information Form and the risks discussed in the Company's MD&A for the year ended March 31, 2019, both available on SEDAR at www.sedar.com.

-The forward-looking statements in this Director's Report are based on assumptions management believes to be reasonable and speak only as of the date of this Director's Report or as of the date or dates specified in such statements.
+The forward-looking statements in this MD&A are based on assumptions management believes to be reasonable and speak only as of the date of this MD&A or as of the date or dates specified in such statements.
 Champion cautions that the foregoing list of risks and uncertainties is not exhaustive.
 Investors and others should carefully consider the above factors as well as the uncertainties they represent and the risk they entail.
 Inherent in forward-looking statements are risks, uncertainties and other factors beyond the Company's ability to predict or control.